 What Is MFin?

-The MFin program teaches you to use advanced mathematical models and quantitative methods to create innovative solutions to complex finance problems.
+The Master of Finance (MFin) program teaches you to use advanced mathematical models and quantitative methods to create innovative solutions to complex finance problems.

-An intensive twelve month program, MFin is designed to prepare students in a broad range of careers in the financial industry — careers requiring analytical rigor and the ability to innovate around market challenges.
+MFin is designed to prepare students in a broad range of careers in the financial industry— careers requiring analytical rigor and the ability to innovate around market challenges.
 Building on the foundation of MIT Sloan’s powerful finance legacy, the MFin program offers an unprecedented combination of heritage, resources, rigor, and relevance to shape the leaders who will shape the industry.

 Many Career Options